-Hill (2018) - Wheeleria spilodactylus has only been reported on horehound and on Ballota nigra in its native Europe.
+Hill (2018) - Chamaesphecia mysiniformis has only been reported on horehound in its native Europe.
 The considerable phylogenetic distance between horehound and New Zealand's indigenous flora suggests that this moth is unlikely to pose a threat to native species.
-Host range testing was carried out in Australia in 1992/93 prior to the release of W. spilodactylus in that country and it was considered that no additional testing was required to assess the risk to non-target plant species in New Zealand.
-Australian results indicated that the moth is restricted to particular species within the tribe Marrubieae, and horehound is the preferred host.
+Host range testing was carried out in Australia in 1992/93 prior to the release of C. mysiniformis in that country and it was considered that no additional testing was required to assess the risk to non-target plant species in New Zealand.
+Australian results indicated that the moth is restricted to particular species within the tribe Marrubieae, and horehound is the preferred host (and, functionally, may indeed be the only host, as observed in its native range).
 There are no native species or other species of value growing in New Zealand that belong to the tribe Marrubieae.
-The risk of colonisation of plants other than Marrubium species following release in New Zealand is considered negligible.

 EPA (2018a) - 15 May 2018 application by Horehound Biocontrol Group to import for release and/or release two moth species, Wheeleria spilodactylus and Chamaesphecia mysiniformis as biocontrol agents for the plant horehound, Marrubium vulgare.
 EPA Application # APP203542, approved without controls 12 Sep 2018.